Richa Singh is the 28 year old co-founder of web based psychological and emotional counselling platform, YourDOST.

 Scripbox: For the initial stage of your start-up journey, did you have to make financial sacrifices?
 How did your personal attitude towards money help you?

 Richa: I did have to make sacrifices but my life long attitude towards money helped.
-I have understood the importance of money and even as a child I had decided that I would be financially independent.
+I have understood the importance of money and even as a child I had decided that I would be.

 I used to save at least 50% of my salary.
 This is a habit I have maintained since I started earning.
 When I was saving for YourDOST, I made sure my discretionary expenses were kept at the lowest level possible.